zhanshuo-art/zhanshuo-art/README.md

   <tr>
     <!-- 左侧自我介绍 (66.6%) -->
     <td width="66.6%" valign="middle" style="border: none; color: #003366; font-family: 'Segoe UI', Helvetica, Arial, sans-serif; line-height: 1.6;">
       <p>&emsp;&emsp;Hi, I'm <strong>zhanshuo hu</strong>, born in 2006.
-I am pursuing a double degree in Data Science and Marketing Management in RUC.
+I'm an optimistic and cheerful guy who enjoys cycling, playing table tennis and chatting with people from all over.
-      <p>&emsp;&emsp;My academic ambition is to bridge the gap between<strong> AI and Optimization</strong> --- exploring new frontiers in intelligent decision-making and cross-disciplinary research.</p>
+      <p>&emsp;&emsp;I am pursuing a double degree in Data Science and Marketing Management in RUC.
+My academic ambition is to bridge the gap between<strong> AI and Optimization</strong> --- exploring new frontiers in intelligent decision-making and cross-disciplinary research.</p>
       <p>&emsp;&emsp;<em>We're making the world a better place, and all I want to do is keep trying to do better.</em></p>
     </td>
     <!-- 右侧图片 (33.4%) -->